 Watzek Library's collection of audiobooks is small, but we can frequently help you find free options elsewhere.
-Audiobooks are most likely to exist for literary works and popular/general interest nonfiction.
+Literary works and popular/general interest nonfiction are most likely to be available in an audiobook format.
 Textbooks tend not to be available as audiobooks.
 Contact librarian@lclark.edu for help searching.

 For information about academic accommodations, please contact the Office of Student Accessibility (access@lclark.edu).